launchpath/geopattern/README.md

 # GeoPattern

+## This is a fork of a long-unmaintained library

 This is a JavaScript port of [jasonlong/geo_pattern](https://github.com/jasonlong/geo_pattern) with a [live preview page](http://btmills.github.io/geopattern/geopattern.html) and is derived from the background generator originally used for [GitHub Guides](http://guides.github.com/).

 ## Usage